 Many cross cutting non-technological aspects play an important role in the progress of nuclear energy.
-Few examples:
+A few examples are:

-- 1. availability of state-of-the-art research infrastructures (in particular for materials and fuels research, innovation and nuclear safety).
+- 1. The availability of state-of-the-art research infrastructure (in particular for materials and fuels research, innovation and nuclear safety).
 Key infrastructure elements are irradiation facilities, hot cells and transport routes.
 Current initiatives in France with the Jules Horowitz Reactor, in Belgium with the MYRRHA initiative, and in the Netherlands with the PALLAS reactor are complementary and essential to renewing European irradiation facility infrastructures for the coming decades and to provide important non-power related nuclear services for medical and industrial applications.
-Political and financial support is needed to realize these capital intensive projects.
+Political and financial support is needed to realise these - capital-intensive projects.
 Current-day models do not sufficiently account for the increasing costs imposed by security and waste handling, endangering access and availability of these infrastructures, amongst others.
-Therefore, further work is planned to establish a financially sound basis for the operation of such infrastructures. - 2. ensuring consistency of components, tools, and safety standards which will be a prerequisite for a cost-effective deployment of new nuclear reactors in Europe.
-This endeavor requests vendors and suppliers to engage in an initiative to standardize their components and codes to a higher degree in order to ensure a faster procurement process, higher compatibility and more transparent and higher safety standards, and knowledge management.
+Therefore, further work is planned to establish a financially sound basis for the operation of such infrastructures. - 2.
+Ensuring consistency of components, tools, and safety standards, which will be a prerequisite for the cost-effective deployment of new nuclear reactors in Europe.
+This endeavour requests vendors and suppliers to engage in an initiative to standardise their components and codes to a higher degree in order to ensure a faster procurement process, higher compatibility, and more transparent and higher safety standards, and knowledge management.
 Among them, the most challenging task is harmonization of safety standards.
-Because nuclear safety is a national responsibility, national regulators are independent leading to different sets of safety rules in the EU.
-It is not widely appreciated yet, although substantial effort is being made by WENRA, ENSREG and ETSON and IAEA, that the independence of judgement does not exclude cooperation on harmonized safety standards. - 3. education, training and knowledge management are vital to provide competent, skillful and sufficient long-term workforce to deliver a nuclear energy program and to provide reliable advice to policy making bodies.
-This requires cooperation between universities, industry, regulators and governmental bodies to ensure the required quality and quantity of the workforce from inception of a nuclear program to completion of remediation and disposal activities.
+Because nuclear safety is a national responsibility, national regulators are independent, leading to different sets of safety rules in the EU.
+It is not widely appreciated yet, although substantial effort is being made by WENRA, ENSREG and ETSON and IAEA, that independence of judgement does not exclude cooperation on harmonised safety standards.

+3. Education, training and knowledge management are vital to provide a competent, skillful and sufficiently long-term workforce to deliver a nuclear energy programme and to provide reliable advice to policy making bodies.
+This requires cooperation between universities, industry, regulators, and governmental bodies to ensure the required quality and quantity of the workforce from inception of a nuclear program to completion of remediation and disposal activities.

-The following main R&D priorities have been identified in the areas of research infrastructures, harmonisation, and education, training and knowledge management:
+The following main R&D priorities have been identified in the areas of research infrastructure, harmonisation, and education, training and knowledge management: